 Door-to-door salesperson makes you sign a contract without a three day right to cancel the contract.

 Because deceptive business practices include any violation of any federal or Missouri law, it is impossible to list all scenarios that would violate the Missouri Merchandising Practices Act.
 For some specific instances when the Merchandising Practices Act might apply, please see our pages on Auto Fraud, Home Contractor Disputes, and Creditor Harassment.

 If you believe that you have been taken advantage of by a business, please call 636-442-4529 and speak to one of our attorneys today.
-Our consumer protection attorneys will give you a free consultation which includes a realistic evaluation of your situation.
+Our consumer protection attorneys will give you a consultation which includes a realistic evaluation of your situation.